OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 <img width=300px src="Images/Chapters/0x05b/emulator-proxy.jpg"/>

-HTTP and HTTPS requests should now be routed over the proxy on the host machine (try toggling airplane mode off and on if it doesn't work).
+HTTP and HTTPS requests should now be routed over the proxy on the host machine.
+Try toggling airplane mode off and on if it doesn't work.

 ##### Installing a CA Certificate on the Virtual Device

-An easy way to install a CA certificate is pushing the cert to the device and adding it to the certificate stora via Security Settings.
-For example, you can install the BURP (PortSwigger) CA certificate as follows.
+An easy way to install a CA certificate is pushing the cert to the device and adding it to the certificate store via Security Settings.
+For example, you can install the PortSwigger (Burp) CA certificate as follows:

-1. Navigate to http://burp/ using a web browser on the host, and download file cacert.der by clicking the "CA Certificate" button.
+1. Start Burp and navigate to http://burp/ using a web browser on the host, and download cacert.der by clicking the "CA Certificate" button.
 2. Change the file extension from .der to .cer
 3. Push the file to the emulator: